 On the day of Saptami, that is on a Saturday, wear the vibrant Grey colour for your Navratri celebrations.
 Grey is also a unique colour in terms of creating a subtle-toned fashion statement.

 Navratri color of the day - Purple

-Purple colour is the chosen colour for the ninth and final day of Navratri.
+Purple is the chosen colour for the Ashtami and eighth day of Navratri.
 It combines the energy and vibrancy of red colour and royalty and stability of blue colour.
-Purple makes you feel one with infinite luxury, grandeur and nobility.
-On this day, we worship Navdurga where the goddess is seen decked in Purple and who blesses the devotees with the supreme sense opulence and richness.
-Wear the exotic purple shade to receive the blessings of the Goddess.
+On this day, we worship Navdurga where the goddess is seen decked in Pink and who blesses the devotees with the supreme sense opulence and richness.